-An effective program shows employees you care and can help reduce costs when injuries occur.
+An effective SRTW program shows employees you care and reduces the impact of an injury.

 Two men shaking hands